divx89/HowToCode-SimpleData/README.md

-# How to Design Programs - Simple Data
+# How to Code - Simple Data
 Exercise Solutions from the EdX course "How to Design Programs - Simple Data", offered by UBC